-- It is the responsibility of parents/guardians to see that their children arrive by 8:15am.
-A child is considered tardy if he/she is not in line by the 8:15am bell. - · Students who are tardy must receive a tardy slip from the office prior to admittance to class.
+- It is the responsibility of parents/guardians to see that their children arrive by 8:00am.
+A child is considered tardy if he/she is not in line or in the classroom by the 8:00am. - The parent/guardian must sign-in the tardy student at the office; students must not be taken directly to the classroom.
+Students who are tardy must receive a tardy slip from the office prior to admittance to class.